Bloody Sunday (1972)

-Bloody Sunday, or the Bogside Massacre, was a massacre on 30 January 1972 when British soldiers shot 26 unarmed civilians during a protest march in the Bogside area of Derry, Northern Ireland.
-Thirteen men were killed outright and the death of another man four months later was attributed to his gunshot injuries.
-Many of the victims were shot while fleeing from the soldiers, and some were shot while trying to help the wounded.
-Other protesters were injured by shrapnel, rubber bullets, or batons; two were run down by British Army vehicles; and some were beaten.
+Bloody Sunday, or the Bogside Massacre, occurred on 30 January 1972 when British soldiers shot 26 unarmed civilians during a protest march in the Bogside area of Derry, Northern Ireland.
+Thirteen men were killed outright, while the death of another man four months later has been attributed to his gunshot injuries.
+Many of the victims were shot while fleeing from the soldiers and some were shot while trying to help the wounded.
 All of those shot were Catholics.
 The march had been organised by the Northern Ireland Civil Rights Association (NICRA) to protest against internment without trial.
-The soldiers were from the 1st Battalion of the Parachute Regiment ("1 Para"), the same battalion implicated in the Ballymurphy massacre several months before.
+The soldiers were from the 1st Battalion of the Parachute Regiment ("1 Para"), the same battalion implicated in the Ballymurphy massacre several months earlier.

-Two investigations were held by the Government of the United Kingdom.
-The Widgery Tribunal, held in the aftermath, largely cleared the soldiers and British authorities of blame.
-It described some of the soldiers' shooting as "bordering on the reckless", but accepted their claims that they shot at gunmen and bomb-throwers.
-The report was widely criticised as a whitewash.